Exeter Book Riddle 27: Text

-dole æfter dyntum be dæges leohte.

-I am valuable/useful to men, found widely, brought from groves and from mountain slopes, from valleys and from hills.
-By day, feathers carried me up high, took me skillfully under the shelter of a roof.
-A man then washed me in a container.
-Now I am a binder and a striker; I bring a slave to the ground, sometimes an old ceorl.
-Immediately he discovers, he who goes against me and contends against my strength, that he shall meet the ground with his back, unless he ceases from his folly early; deprived of his strength, loud of speech, his power bound, he has no control over his mind, his feet, or his hands.
-Ask what I am called, who thus binds slaves to the earth with blows, by the light of day.

 Interpretation

 Until recently there has been little work on this riddle.
 However, in recent years commentary has emphasised how it undermines the association with mead in Old English heroic poetry with martial masculinity.
 Other work has shown how the riddle not only elucidates Anglo-Saxons' relationships with bees, but has argued that the riddle enables us to chart the complex interrelations between humans and other ecological actors in the medieval past.